grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 What we talk about when we talk about k6.

-In discussion about k6, certain terms have a precise technical meaning.
+In discussion about k6, certain terms have a precise, technical meaning.
-If a certain term in these docs confuses you, consult this list for a definition.
+If a term in these docs confuses you, consult this list for a definition.

 <Glossary>